Muir–Torre syndrome: Genetic overlap with Turcot syndrome

-A couple studies have been conducted on patients with both Muir–Torre syndrome and Turcot syndrome.
+A couple of studies have been conducted on patients with both Muir–Torre syndrome and Turcot syndrome.
 It is thought that the two may have some genetic overlap.
-Both have been associated defects in MLH1 and MSH2 genes.
+Both have been associated with defects in MLH1 and MSH2 genes.

 In one study, a patient with defective MSH2 and MSH6 mismatch repair genes exhibited both syndromes.
 This is the first case where a patient with genotypic changes consistent with HNPCC has been properly diagnosed with an overlap of both syndromes.
 Along with neoplasms of the sebaceous gland, this patient developed cerebral neoplasms, characteristic of Turcot syndrome.

 Diagnosis

 Immunohistochemistry is now being used more often to diagnose patients likely to have Muir–Torre syndrome.
 Sebaceous neoplasms are only infrequently encountered, and immunohistochemistry is reliable and readily available, so researchers have recommended its use.
-Routine immunohistochemical detection of DNA mismatch repair proteins help identify hereditary DNA mismatch repair deficiency.
+Routine immunohistochemical detection of DNA mismatch repair proteins helps identify hereditary DNA mismatch repair deficiency.